nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and copy the `data` folder over to the folder of the installed jar file in the other computer.

+**Q**: I just entered a very long allergy and the format of *Patient Card* goes messy.
+**A**: MedBook do not accept extreme inputs.
+We will try to amend this issue in next iteration.
 <u>[Back to Table Of Contents](#table-of-contents)</u>

 ---